thehapax/bitshares.foundation/_workers/2019-03-atomic-cross-chain-swaps.md

 ## Background

-With [BSIP44](https://github.com/bitshares/bsips/blob/master/bsip-0044.md), *Hash Timelocked Contracts* (HTLC) will become available on the BitShares Blockchain.
+With [BSIP44](https://github.com/bitshares/bsips/blob/master/bsip-0044.md), *Hashed Time-Locked Contracts* (HTLC) will become available on the BitShares Blockchain.
 An HTLC is a conditional transfer where an encumbrance must be remedied to complete successfully.
-The BitShares Hashed Timelocked Contract implementation permits a designated party “recipient” to receive funds by disclosing the preimage of a hash (think: a password to claim a deposit) prior to an expiration timeout.
-It also permits the initiating party “depositor” to receive their deposited funds back if the  timeout is reached, in a refund situation.
+The BitShares Hashed Time-Locked Contract implementation permits a designated party “recipient” to receive funds by disclosing the preimage of a hash (think: a password to claim a deposit) prior to an expiration timeout.
+It also permits the initiating party “sender” to receive their deposited funds back if the timeout is reached, in a refund situation.

 This allows two parties to exchange tokens on independent platforms trustlessly and securely and thus enables Atomic Cross-Chain Swaps (ACCS) among other useful functionalities.

-For ACCS, an HTLC is used in combination with the corresponding HTLC-like feature on the another blockchain.
+For ACCS, an HTLC is used in combination with the corresponding HTLC-like feature on the other blockchain.
 Many existing blockchain technologies support HTLC already, such as Ethereum ([example smart contract](https://www.npmjs.com/package/ethereum-htlc)), [Bitcoin](https://github.com/bitcoin/bips/blob/master/bip-0199.mediawiki), [Comodo](https://komodoplatform.com/atomic-swaps/), or [NEM](https://nemtech.github.io/concepts/cross-chain-swaps.html).
 A generalized application of HTLC is called Hash Time-Locked Agreements (HTLA) which is more commonly known as [Interledger](https://interledger.org/rfcs/0022-hashed-timelock-agreements/draft-1.html).

 The implementation of HTLC in bitshares-core enables the functionality on the BitShares Blockchain.
-This worker proposal intends to develop a JavaScript framework on top of this feature to enable ACCS with Ethereum ERC-20 compatible tokens and allow easy integration into existing front-ends, such as the reference bitshares-ui, to expose the feature to a wider audience.
+This worker proposal intends to develop a JavaScript framework on top of this feature to enable ACCS with Ethereum ERC-20 compatible tokens and allow easy integration into existing front-ends (such as the reference bitshares-ui) to expose the feature to a wider audience.
 The intention is to at least enable easy ACCS between the BitShares and Ethereum Blockchain.

 We are convinced that the proposed framework for ACCS in this worker proposal can reshape the entire exchange landscape once it is easy to use for customers.
 Given that we operate Everbloom, an exchange based on top of Ethereum, we believe that we can gain a first mover advantage by enabling ACCS on our exchange.
 As we believe in the spirit of Open Source, and because we want a tight integration into bitshares-ui, we chose to engage the BitShares community to support the development of an open source library for ACCS.
 If this proposal is accepted by the community, we see a win-win scenario, where we increase our customer base and BitShares benefits from a tight integration into Everbloom.